thysultan/jsx.js/README.md

 for pushing new props.

 You can inject your own functions to use to create a structure that works with your prefered framework.
-The following is the logic of the default functions used tailored by default for [Dio.js](https://github.com/thysultan/dio.js)
+The following is the logic of the default functions used, tailored by default for [Dio.js](https://github.com/thysultan/dio.js)

 ```javascript
 jsx.extend({